Video games and Linux: 2012–2016

 In July 2012, game developer and content distributor Valve announced a port of their Source engine for Linux as well as stating their intention to release their Steam digital distribution service for Linux.
 The potential availability of a Linux Steam client had already attracted other developers to consider porting their titles to Linux, including previously Mac OS only porting houses such as Aspyr Media and Feral Interactive.

 In November 2012, Unity Technologies ported their Unity engine and game creation system to Linux starting with version 4.
 All of the games created with the Unity engine can now be ported to Linux easily.

-In September 2013 Valve announced that they were releasing a gaming oriented Linux based operating system called SteamOS with Valve saying they had "come to the conclusion that the environment best suited to delivering value to customers is an operating system built around Steam itself."
-This was used for their Steam Machine platform released on November 10, 2015 and discontinued in 2018.
+In September 2013, Valve announced that they were releasing a gaming oriented Linux based operating system called SteamOS with Valve saying they had "come to the conclusion that the environment best suited to delivering value to customers is an operating system built around Steam itself."
+This was used for their Steam Machine platform released on 10 November 2015, and discontinued in 2018.

-In March 2014 GOG.com announced they would begin to support Linux titles on their DRM free store starting the same year, after previously stating they would not be able due to too many distributions.
-GOG.com began their initial roll out on July 24, 2014, by offering 50 Linux supporting titles, including several new to the platform.
+In March 2014, GOG.com announced they would begin to support Linux titles on their DRM free store starting the same year, after previously stating they would not be able due to too many distributions.
+GOG.com began their initial roll out on 24 July 2014, by offering 50 Linux supporting titles, including several new to the platform.

 Despite previous statements, GOG have confirmed they have no plans to port their Galaxy client to Linux.
 The free software Lutris started in 2010, GameHub from 2019, MiniGalaxy from 2020, and the Heroic Games Launcher from 2021, offer support for GOG as well as the Epic Games Store, Ubisoft Connect and Origin.

-In March and April 2014 two major developers Epic Games and Crytek announced Linux support for their next generation engines Unreal Engine 4 and CryEngine respectively.
+In March and April 2014, two major developers Epic Games and Crytek announced Linux support for their next generation engines Unreal Engine 4 and CryEngine respectively.

-Towards the end 2014 the game host itch.io announced that Linux would be supported with their developing open source game client.
-This was fully launched simultaneously on Windows, Mac OS X and Linux on December 15, 2015.
-The service had supported Linux since it was first unveiled on March 3, 2013, with creator Leaf Corcoran personally a Linux user.
-The similar Game Jolt service also supports Linux and has an open source client released on January 13, 2016.
+Towards the end of 2014, the game host itch.io announced that Linux would be supported with their developing open source game client.
+This was fully launched simultaneously on Windows, Mac OS X and Linux on 15 December 2015.
+The service had supported Linux since it was first unveiled on 3 March 2013, with creator Leaf Corcoran personally a Linux user.
+The similar Game Jolt service also supports Linux and has an open source client released on 13 January 2016.
 GamersGate also sells games for Linux.

+In 2015, started OpenXRay project — an improved version of the X-Ray Engine, the game engine used in the world-famous S.T.A.L.K.E.R, with Linux and macOS support.

+In July 2015, LinuxGames website shut down.